wheresaddie/girlsvsgit/README.md

 GIRLS VS GITHUB

-Every username on github is replaced with a generic female username. every gravatar is replaced with a gravatar of a woman.
+Every username on github is replaced with a generic female username. every gravatar is replaced with a gravatar of a woman or female type image.

 Gravatars are pulled from womens facebok and ravelry accounts (with permission)